This is a cliffnotesesque companion to Logo*istika

 The Romantic Ideal ~ Historical Perspective:

-The Romantic movement was borne out of revolution: It was a response to the technological changes brought about by the Industrial Revolution — its factories and assembly lines.
+The Romantic movement was borne out of revolution: It was, to a certain extent, a response to the technological changes brought about by the Industrial Revolution — its factories and assembly lines.
 It was also a reflection of the French and American Revolutions which yielded individuality and self-expression.
 As individuals at this time experienced newly found freedom, the looming world of technology cast its shadow.
 The shadow brought with it a robotic uniformity that characterized factories and assembly lines – the offspring of industrialization.
 Artists felt the need to emphasize expression over structure, emotion over logic, spirituality over science and nature over the machine.

 Two well-known examples of Romantic works; their place in the present time: